varnasicoverage/gutenberg/packages/env/README.md

 #### Latest production WordPress + a directory of themes

 This is useful if you need to mount many themes which all live in a single directory, or to override the entire wp-content/themes directory.
-(You may do the same thingfor plugins and mu-plugins.)
+(You may do the same for plugins and mu-plugins.)

 ```json
 {